dhakadfoody/dhakadfoody/_posts/2017-08-28-bengan-bhajiya.md

 title: Baingan Bhajiya (Brinjal Snack)
 ---

 Dear friends, do you know **brinjal** (baingan in hindi) is known by diferrent names in different parts of world.
-In North American and Australian english it is known as **Eggplant**, but in British english it is known as **aubergine**, whereas in Southeast Asia and South Africa we all know it by name **brinjal**.
+In North America and Australia it is known as **Eggplant** but in Britain it is known as **aubergine**, whereas in Southeast Asia and South Africa we all know it by name **brinjal**.
 Other common known names are **melongene, garden egg or guinea squash**.

-**Brinjal** is basically a fruit(berry) but used as a vegetable.
+**Brinjal** is basically a fruit (berry) but is used as a vegetable.

 Raw **brinjal/eggplant** is composed of 92% water, 6% carbohydrates, 1% protein, and negligible fat.
-It provides low amounts of essential nutrients, with only manganese having a moderate percentage (11%) of the Daily Value.
+It provides low amount of essential nutrients, with only manganese having a moderate percentage (11%) of the Daily Value.

 ![baingan](/img/bengan1.png "bharta baingan")